localstack/docs/content/en/getting-started/faq.md

 You can access LocalStack from an alternative computer, by exposing port `4566` to the public network interface (`0.0.0.0` instead of `127.0.0.1`) in your `docker-compose.yml` configuration.
 However, we do not recommend using this setup - for security reasons, as it exposes your local computer to potential attacks from the outside world.

+### How to fix LocalStack CLI (Python) UTF-8 encoding issue under Windows?

+If you are using LocalStack CLI under Windows, you might run into encoding issues.
+To fix this, set the following environment variables:
+Set the system locale (language for non-Unicode programs) to UTF-8 to avoid Unicode errors.

+Follow these steps:
+- Open the Control Panel.
+- Go to "Clock and Region" or "Region and Language."
+- Click on the "Administrative" tab.
+- Click on the "Change system locale" button.
+- Select "Beta: Use Unicode UTF-8 for worldwide language support" and click "OK."
+- Restart your computer to apply the changes.

+If you would like to keep the system locale as it is, you can mitigate the issue by using the command `localstack --no-banner`.

 ### How do I resolve connection issues with proxy blocking access to LocalStack's BigData image?

 A company proxy can lead to connection issues.
 To allow access to the `localstack/bigdata` image, use the following Docker configuration in your `docker-compose.yml` file: